AmoseKang/openclaw-easy-pruning/README.md

 Easy Pruning was created to solve this gap with a predictable, plugin-first approach:

 - **No core patching**: safer upgrades, lower maintenance risk
-- **Model-agnostic**: works across providers/models (while official implementations only works for claude)
+- **Model-agnostic**: works across providers/models (while official implementation only works for claude)
 - **Rule-based and inspectable**: behavior is deterministic and easy to manage
 - **Safety-first retention**: preserve user/system + recent context first
 - **Operational visibility**: pruning decisions are visible in logs